 While the GDPR applies uniformly across the EU, each EU Member State is permitted to issue nation-specific data protection legislation, which has created inconsistencies on a country-by-country basis.
 Additionally, Brexit has created further uncertainty and could result in the application of new data privacy and protection laws, regulations and standards, if we decide to enroll patients in the UK clinical trials.
 While the UK General Data Protection Regulation (the "UK GDPR") largely mirrors the GDPR, Brexit and the subsequent implementation of the UK GDPR expose us to two parallel data protection regimes, each of which potentially authorizes similar significant fines and other potentially divergent enforcement actions for certain violations.
 In addition, on July 16, 2020, the European Court of Justice invalidated the EU-US Privacy Shield Framework, a mechanism under which personal data could be transferred from the EEA to entities in the United States that had self-certified under the Privacy Shield Framework.
 The Court also called into question the Standard Contractual Clauses ("SCCs"), noting adequate safeguards must be met for SCCs to be valid.
 Use of the SCCs must now be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, in particular, applicable surveillance laws and rights of individuals and additional measures and/or contractual provisions may need to be put in place.
 Additionally, the European Commission has adopted new SCCs that are required to be implemented.
 The UK also has issued new standard contractual clauses, similar to the SCCs, that also are required to be implemented in place of previously issued standard contractual clauses.
-On March 25, 2022, the United States and EU announced an "agreement in principle" to replace the EU-U.S. Privacy Shield transfer framework with the Trans-Atlantic Data Privacy Framework ("TADTF").
-On July 10, 2023, the European Commission adopted an adequacy decision in relation to the TADTF, since renamed the EU-U.S. Data Privacy Framework ("EU-U.S. DPF"), allowing the EU-U.S. DPF to be utilized as a means of legitimizing EU-U.S. personal data transfers for participating entities.
-The EU-U.S. DPF may be subject to legal challenges from privacy advocacy groups or others, and the European Commission's adequacy decision regarding the EU-U.S. DPF provides that the EU-U.S. DPF will be subject to future reviews and may be subject to suspension, amendment, repeal, or limitations to its scope by the European Commission.
-As supervisory authorities issue further guidance on personal data export mechanisms, including on the new SCCs, and/or start taking enforcement action, our compliance costs could increase, we may be subject to complaints and/ or regulatory investigations or fines, and/or if we are otherwise unable to transfer personal data between and among countries and regions in which we may conduct clinical trials, this could negatively impact our business.
-Furthermore, On June 28, 2021, the European Commission issued an adequacy decision under the GDPR and the Law Enforcement Directive, pursuant to which personal data generally may be transferred from the EU to the UK without restriction; however, this adequacy decision is subject to a four-year "sunset" period, after which the European

-Commission's adequacy decision may be renewed.
+On March 25, 2022, the United States and EU announced an "agreement in principle" to replace the EU-U.S. Privacy Shield transfer framework with the Trans-Atlantic Data Privacy Framework.
+Although progress has been made toward the establishment of this framework, there can be no assurance that this framework will be implemented or will be appropriate for us to utilize.
+As supervisory authorities issue further guidance on personal data export mechanisms, including on the new SCCs, and/or start taking enforcement action, our compliance costs could increase, we may be subject to complaints and/or regulatory investigations or fines, and/or if we are otherwise unable to transfer personal data between and among countries and regions in which we may conduct clinical trials, this could negatively impact our business.
+Furthermore, On June 28, 2021, the European Commission issued an adequacy decision under the GDPR and the Law Enforcement Directive, pursuant to which personal data generally may be transferred from the EU to the UK without restriction; however, this adequacy decision is subject to a four-year "sunset" period, after which the European Commission's adequacy decision may be renewed.
 During that period, the European Commission will continue to monitor the legal situation in the UK and may intervene at any time with respect to its adequacy decision.
 The UK's adequacy determination therefore is subject to future uncertainty and may be subject to modification or revocation in the future, with the UK potentially being considered an inadequate third country under the GDPR and transfers of personal data from the EEA to the UK will require a transfer mechanism, such as SCCs.
 Furthermore, there will be increasing scope for divergence in application, interpretation, and enforcement of the data protection law as between the UK and the EEA.
 This may increase the complexity of transferring personal data across borders.